 In a startling departure from tradition, the Architecture Department at Cranbrook has no curriculum—no required courses—no courses at all.
-Dialogue and critique replace assignments and class schedules.
+Design, research and critique replace assignments and class schedules.
 This academic freedom is an extraordinary intellectual platform for all students who possess the individual will and dedication required for establishing their own specific agenda and position in relation to architecture.
-The Architecture Department allows the individual student to concentrate and develop a body of work not bounded by a preconceived educational objective, but in accord with their experience, passion, and skills.
+The Architecture Department allows the individual student to develop a body of work not bound by a preconceived educational objective but in accord with their experience, passion, and skills.

-Entering Cranbrook: The department expects that each applicant has earned an undergraduate degree in architecture or can demonstrate an understanding, coupled with an interest, of the seminal issues, context, pressures, performance and criteria necessary for successfully completing a graduate architectural education.
+The department expects that each applicant has earned an undergraduate degree in architecture or related built environment disciplines.
+Understanding the seminal issues in contemporary architecture and demonstrating a personal motivation for the intensity and rigor of independent design research and graduate architectural study are also essential.
 Cranbrook offers exceptional students the ability to experiment with ideas and methods that are simultaneously personally compelling and relevant to the history and body of architecture.
-The department seeks independent students who are invested in the pursuit of contemporary architecture and its relationship to our culture and our physical world.
-The study of architecture within the context of an art academy, fundamentally changes the resistant plane and discourse of: architectural space, practice, structure, politics, meaning, planning, power and social relevance.
+Each student is encouraged to develop a profound body of work which culminates in a thesis project.
+To that end, the department seeks independent and highly disciplined students who are invested in the pursuit of contemporary architecture and its relationship to our culture and our physical world.

 The studio is an around-the-clock home of production, conversation, and exploration.
 Students gather formally and informally to share their work, ideas, and meals.
 As a group, we also have a variety of scheduled gatherings.
 Essential to the development of the work are individual desk critiques with the Architect-in-Residence and more formal pin-ups where students present their work to all members of their department and interested peers from other departments.
 We also have reading assignments and discussion sessions on subjects that are relevant to the work happening in the studio and topics beyond the department.